All you need to knit a blanket is plenty of yarn, the right knitting needles and lots of time.

 There are thousands of blanket knitting patterns to choose from.
 Or you can even knit a simple blanket without any pattern.
 So how do you get started?
 Here’s a list of things to consider before knitting your first blanket along with some helpful beginner tips.

 TIP: if you want to make a blanket but are only just learning to knit, or haven’t even started knitting yet, crocheting a blanket could be a better option for you.
-Find out more in my knitting vs crochet guide.
+Find out more here: is it easier to knit or crochet a blanket?

 Different types of knitted blanket patterns